 ATTENDANCES AND PRESENTATIONS TO PROFESSIONAL SEMINAR AND CONFERENCES

 - 09-12 Feb 2018 6th Asian Cognitive Behaviour Therapy (CBT) Conference, Dhaka, Bangladesh.
 Asian Cognitive Behvaiour Therapy Association (ACBTA).
-Presenting papers: i) Spirituality and religion in CBT: current integrations and future directions; ii) Transcendence and well-being: a cognitive theological perspective.
+Presented papers: i) Spirituality and religion in CBT: current integrations and future directions (oral); ii) Transcendence and well-being: a cognitive theological perspective (poster).

 - 28th October 2016 LASAR (Learning About Science and Religion) Science and Religion in Education Conference, Oxford University, England.
-Presented paper: ‘The Transcendent Mind of Science and Religion’.
-Oral presentation.
+Presented paper: ‘The Transcendent Mind of Science and Religion’ (oral).

 - 11-13 April 2016 Neuroscience: Body, mind and free will, St John’s College, Durham University, England: Attended as an appointed observer

 - 28 Jan 2016 St Johns College (Postgraduates Academic Affairs Seminar), Durham University.
-Presented paper: ‘Is religiosity/spirituality related to cognitive process in health and well-being?’: Invited presenter
+Presented paper: ‘Is religiosity/spirituality related to the cognitive process in health and well-being?’:

 - 14 Dec 2015 Northumbrian Triangle for the Philosophy of Religion: ‘Workshop on Philosophy and the Spiritual Life’, York, England: Attended.